Groovv vs Discogs: A Companion App, Not a Competitor (2026)

 How does AI cover scanning work?

-Point your phone's camera at any record cover and Groovv's AI identifies the album, then pulls release details from Discogs.
+Point your phone's camera at any record cover and Groovv's AI identifies the album, then pulls the release details from Discogs.
 No barcode required.
-AI scanning is a Pro feature, with a limited number of scans on the free tier.
+Free users get a limited number of AI scans, and unlimited scanning is included with Pro.